 Schmallenberg virus (SBV) is an arthropod born virus in the genus Orthobunyavirus and is a member of Simbu serogroup viruses.
-Midges (Cullicoides spp.) act as vectors.
-Vertical transmission occurs through placenta.
+Midges (Culicoides spp.) act as vectors.
+Vertical transmission occurs through the placenta.
 The virus causes subclinical infection or mild non-specific clinical signs in cattle and sheep during the vector season.
 In pregnant cattle, sheep, goats and bison, SBV causes stillbirth and congenital malformations.
-Disease caused by Schmallenberg virus is not notifiable in Norway.
+Disease caused by Schmallenberg virus is classified as a list 3 disease in Norway.